CCI-MOC/hil/docs/network-drivers.md

 Openvswitch accepts any string for port name.
 Once you add a port to the openvswitch, you can register the same with HIL.

-**WARNING**: Bridge and Ports must pre-exist in the openvswitch before registering them with HIL.
+**Notice**: Bridge and Ports must pre-exist in the openvswitch before registering them with HIL.

 ### Using multiple switches